Chance Fry

 Chance Fry (born June 29, 1964, in Bellevue, Washington) is a retired U.S. soccer forward who began his career straight out of high school with the Seattle Sounders of the North American Soccer League.
 With the collapse of the NASL, he moved to indoor soccer as well as U.S. minor leagues.
 Since retiring from playing, Fry has become a college soccer coach.
 He also earned five caps with the U.S. national team in 1984 and was the 1990 American Professional Soccer League leading goal scorer.

 Youth

 Chance Fry, a native of Bellevue, Washington, had a long career as a U.S. soccer player.
-Fry attended and played boys soccer at Sammamish High School in Bellevue where he was a Parade Magazine High School All American and All Conference his senior year.
+Fry attended and played soccer at Sammamish High School in Bellevue where he was a Parade Magazine High School All American and All Conference his senior year.